-Four hours east of Kampong Cham was the lovely town of Kratie, so lovely that it left me wondering if perhaps we should have broken down our time in Cambodia differently?
+Four hours east of Kampong Cham was the lovely town of Kratie Cambodia, so lovely that it left me wondering if perhaps we should have broken down our time in Cambodia differently?
 Had we spent too much time in Otres Beach?
-I tentatively suggested that perhaps we should come back to explore more of the Cambodian countryside at a later time of our trip?
+I tentatively suggested that perhaps we should come back to >explore more of the Cambodian countryside at a later time of our trip?
 Oh, the meagerness of the one-month tourist visa.

 Having only seen beaches and paradise islands since arriving in Cambodia, we felt it was only natural to go forth with the theme and to crash one more island before moving along to the ‘real’ Cambodia.
 There are several islands around Sihanoukville where one can stay overnight, the main ones we were interested in being Koh Rong and Koh Rong Samloem, both located just a few hours off shore from Sihanoukville.